Chart Color Schemes

 Holloways Beach demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational qualifications in Holloways Beach trail regional benchmarks, with 24.0% of residents aged 15+ holding university degrees compared to 30.4% nationally.
+Educational qualifications in Holloways Beach trail regional benchmarks, with 24.0% of residents aged 15+ holding university degrees compared to the national average of 30.4%.
 This gap highlights potential for educational development and skills enhancement.
-Bachelor degrees are the most common at 16.4%, followed by postgraduate qualifications (4.8%) and graduate diplomas (2.8%).
+Bachelor degrees are most common at 16.4%, followed by postgraduate qualifications (4.8%) and graduate diplomas (2.8%).
 Trade and technical skills feature prominently, with 42.5% of residents aged 15+ holding vocational credentials – advanced diplomas (12.5%) and certificates (30.0%).

 Educational participation is notably high, with 29.0% of residents currently enrolled in formal education.
 This includes 8.9% in primary education, 8.6% in secondary education, and 4.1% pursuing tertiary education.